zinc-social/privacy-policy/README.md

 ## 1. Introduction

-This Privacy Policy describes how Nicola Valentin Witzig ("we," "us," or "our") collects, uses, and protects your personal information when you use the Zinc: Events for Friends mobile application ("the App").
+This Privacy Policy describes how we ("we," "us," or "our") collects, uses, and protects your personal information when you use the Zinc: Events for Friends mobile application ("the App").
 By using the App, you agree to the collection and use of information as described in this policy.

 ## 2. Information We Collect